 Saturday + Sunday, 15-16 Oct 2022 - Hacking

-Saturday, 15 Oct, will be the start of the hackathon; this day will be all virtual regardless whether or not you are at the conference venue.
-Sunday, 16 Oct, will be a true hybrid day with people continuing to work virtually as well as dedicated facilities (workspace, wifi, etc) for those at the conference venue.
+Saturday, 15 Oct, will be the start of the Hackathon; this day will be all virtual, regardless of whether or not you are at the conference venue.
+Then, Sunday, 16 Oct, will be an actual hybrid day with people continuing to work virtually and dedicated facilities (workspace, wifi, etc.) for those at the conference venue.

-The Hackathon starts with a brief welcome and introduction, tutorial, and team formation on Friday, 07 Oct, at 1:00pm Pacific.
+The Hackathon starts with a brief welcome, introduction, tutorial, and team formation on Friday, 07 Oct, at 1:00pm Pacific.
 Hacking begins virtually at 1:00pm Pacific, Saturday, 15 Oct.
-The hacking ends at 5:00pm Pacific, Sunday, 16 Oct, when the team presentations will begin.
+The hacking ends at 5:00pm Pacific, Sunday, 16 Oct, when the team presentations start.
 The Hackathon will conclude around 6:00pm Pacific Sunday, 16 Oct.
-We have dedicated Support/Help Hours on Saturday from 1:00pm - 4:00pm Pacific virtually via Zoom and again on Sunday from 12:00pm - 5:00pm Pacific in a hybrid format.
+We have dedicated Support/Help Hours on Saturday from 1:00pm - 4:00pm Pacific via Zoom and on Sunday from 12:00pm - 5:00pm Pacific in a hybrid format.

-The NANOG 86 Hackathon will focus on the theme of Packing up your Toolkit.
+The NANOG 86 Hackathon focused on Packing up your Tool Kit.
 Got a favorite network tool?
 Ever get frustrated that it's not packaged up in the distribution of your choice?
-Spend some time with folks that have similar frustrations and (h|p)ack your favorite tools into the distro of your choice!
+Spend some time with folks with similar frustrations and (h|p)ack your favorite tools into the distro of your choice!

-Work independently, or with the help of a mentor
+Work independently or with the help of a mentor

 Collaborate via Slack

 Before the Hackathon, a Slack workspace invitation as sent.
 All participants presented work.